fbn776/portfolio/README.md

 View the deployed site [here](https://febinnelson.me).

-	This branch uses framermotion for the animations, which strruggles on mobile devices.
-So, this branch is not used in the production site.
+**This branch uses `framer motion` for the animations, which struggles on mobile devices.
+So, this branch is not used in the production build.**

 ## Screenshots